IRAS 04125+2902

 IRAS 04125+2902 is an M-type star and a T Tauri variable located in the Taurus Molecular Cloud, 160 pc from Earth.
 This young protostar has 70% of the Sun's mass, 1.45 times the Sun's radius and an effective temperature of 4080 K. It has a very young age of three million years.
 It is surrounded by a transitional disk, inclined at 30° relative to Earth, and has one known exoplanet.

 It is part of a binary system with 2MASS J04154269+2909558, the two being separated by a projected distance of 635 astronomical units, or 4 arcseconds in the sky.
 The companion was discovered in 2009, has a spectral type of M6.5, and does not show any infrared excess.

-Gaia astrometry is similar between 2MASS J04154269+2909558 and IRAS 04125+2902.
+Circumstellar disk

 The disk was first imaged with the Submillimeter Array, which found a disk radius of 50-60 AU and evidence for a narrow dust ring.
 The dust disk around IRAS 04125+2902 is truncated, which could be caused by disk evolution or by an eccentric companion.
 It is unlikely that the wide companion is responsible for the disk truncation, as its projected distance is much larger than the dust disk's outer limit, but given that the orbital eccentricity of the companion is unknown, this remains plausible.